LiuhanChen-github/VDiS/README.md

-# video-mamba
+# DiS
-use mamba to video generation
+use mamba as denoising backbone for diffusion to video generation